 I have been hibernating for the past few months.
 A combination of things—short days, long nights, projects for work, the lockdown—has meant that litter has not been at the forefront of my mind this winter.
 However, a few factors have conspired to bring me blinking into the sunlight and encouraged me to stretch out my fingers to write.

 First, the dashboard for the Off the Ground website showed an incredible spike in traffic at the beginning of February: someone, somewhere on Facebook, had shared the blog post “Why People Litter and What We Can Do About It” and suddenly the website hit a new record for daily views.
 This catapulted the post—and the reasons for littering—back onto my radar.

 Second, one of my guilty pleasures is looking through the articles that Pocket recommends through Firefox’s new tab screen.
 It pulls together subjects from across the internet, running the gamut of interesting randomness: psychology, technological innovations, archaeological discoveries, recipes, interior design, and even movie recommendations.
-One link that recently caught my eye was Rene Chun’s article “The Banana Trick and Other Acts of Self-Checkout Thievery” in The Atlantic that highlights how self-scan checkouts have led to greater shoplifting.
+One link that recently caught my eye was Rene Chun’s article “The Banana Trick and Other Acts of Self-Checkout Thievery” in The Atlantic that highlights how self-scan checkouts have led to a rise shoplifting.
 A few paragraphs in particular jumped out at me:

 Perhaps it’s not surprising that some people steal from machines more readily than from human cashiers.
 “Anyone who pays for more than half of their stuff in self-checkout is a total moron,” reads one of the more militant comments in a Reddit discussion on the subject.
 “There is NO MORAL ISSUE with stealing from a store that forces you to use self checkout, period.
 THEY ARE CHARGING YOU TO WORK AT THEIR STORE.”